CrazyWolf2014/010-Editor-k3yg3n/README.md

 # 010 Editor KeyGen

 A License Key generator for [010 Editor](http://www.sweetscape.com/download/010editor/).
-Written purely in x86 Assembly
+Written in x86 Assembly (Windows only)
+Written in Python 2.7 (any OS)

 ## Warning